justinphan3110/justinphan3110/README.md

  ## Recent Works
    📝 <a href="https://arxiv.org/abs/2210.05610">MTet: Multi-domain Translation for English and Vietnamese</a> <i>In peer-reviewing for EACL 2023</i>

-   📝 <a href="https://arxiv.org/abs/2210.05598">Enriching Biomedical Knowledge for Vietnamese Low-resource Language Through Large-Scale Translation</a> <i>In peer-reviewing for EACL 2023</i>
+   📝 <a href="https://arxiv.org/abs/2210.05598">Enriching Biomedical Knowledge for Low-resource Language Through Large-Scale Translation</a> <i>In peer-reviewing for EACL 2023</i>

   📝 <a href="https://openreview.net/pdf?id=UoEw6KigkUn">The BigScience ROOTS Corpus: A 1.6TB Composite Multilingual Dataset</a> <i>NeurIPS 2022</i>